project-sunbird/project-sunbird.github.io/pages/developer-docs/resource/keycloak_sms_authenticator.md

 Meanwhile, a thorough understanding of Authentication SPI i.e., authenticating the user with a "Secret Question", will help in easy implementation of SMS(OTP) authenticatorIts recommended to check the example give in the previous link by importing it into Intellij/Eclipse IDE as an Maven Project and understand what interfaces are to be implemented when developing a custom authenticator.

- Once the understanding is clear about how an authenticator is implemented, you can proceed to SMS Authenticator code which can be accessed by [visiting](https://github.com/project-sunbird/sunbird-auth/tree/master/keycloak){:target="_blank"},its located in the folder "sms-provider".
+ Once the understanding is clear about how an authenticator is implemented, you can proceed to SMS Authenticator code which can be accessed [here](https://github.com/project-sunbird/sunbird-auth/tree/master/keycloak){:target="_blank"},its located in the folder "sms-provider".
 This code needs to be imported to Intellij/Eclipse IDE as an Maven Project to start building the authenticator.

 ##  Build Process for Keycloak SMS Based Authenticator